 What is SCP in Linux?

 scp stands for secure copy, it is command-line utility that allows users to copy files and directories securely between two and more systems.

 By using SCP command, You can copy a file or directory:

 - From a remote machine to your local machine

-- From a local machine to remote machine.
+- From a local machine to a remote machine.

 - Between two remote systems from your local computer.

 When you transfer data from one system to another system by using ssh it’s transferred over the secure channel.
-Hacker can’t sniff data when transferring over the secure channel.
-You can send anything sensitive through scp.
+Hackers can’t sniff data when transferring over the secure channel.
+You can send anything sensitive through SCP.